sonertari/PFRE/README.md

 	+ You can insert blank lines between rules: Blank lines are a separate rule type.
 	+ Comments are a separate rule type too.
 	+ All other rule types support inline comments.
-- Almost all edit features provide help links to pf.conf man page, which opens in a separate tab.
+- The edit page provides help links to relevant sections on the pf.conf(5) man page, which opens in a separate tab on your browser.
 - User interface is developed using gettext, such that different languages can be supported, currently only English and Turkish.
 - All important messages and test results are reported in error and information boxes.
 - PFRE writes detailed logs to syslog, which you can filter into separate log files.